 Here’s what you can expect while you’re out and about in Cuba

 |Restaurants and bars||Open with limitations.
 There are limits on the number of people allowed in them, and social distancing rules are in place.
 Please be aware that you must pay by card, as some restaurants and bars will refuse to accept cash.
 Check with your bank before travelling to see if your card will work.
 American Express cards are not accepted in Cuba.|

 |Other facilities||Tour guides will read the temperatures of every participant before the start of every excursion.

-Plus, your coach will be constantly deep-cleaned.
+Plus, your coach will be deep-cleaned on a regular basis.

 TRINIDAD AND THE TOPAS DE COLLANTES NATIONAL PARK

 At the moment, no excursions to Trinidad or the Topas de Collantes National Park can go ahead.
 Please be aware, any excursions that are due to visit, or pass through, the area may experience changes and delays because of the current restrictions in the Sancti Spiritus province.

 Excursions from all TUI hotels in Varadero and Jibacoa are currently going ahead as planned.
 You should expect a slightly more limited programme than normal.

 Here’s the key information on getting to Cuba